Siobhan Fleming, PhD

 I have worked in higher education as a researcher, policy analyst and compliance officer for more than 25 years, both in public and Catholic universities in the U.S. and Ireland.

-I have researched and presented on the Sexual Abuse Crisis in the Catholic Church and acted as a consultant for non-profit organizations and media outlets regarding the current crisis in the US. and I have supported survivors of Catholic clergy sexual abuse by providing historical research about clergy abuse.
+I have researched and presented on the Sexual Abuse Crisis in the Catholic Church, and acted as a consultant for non-profit organizations, law firms and media outlets.
+I have supported survivors of Catholic clergy sexual abuse by providing historical research about clergy abusers.